nxskok/pasias/docs/11-tidying-and-selecting-data.md

 columns.
 (Go back and look at your answer to part (b) and note that the issues you found there have all been resolved now.)

-Extra: my reading of one of the vignettes (the one called `pivot`) for `tidyr` suggests that `pivot_longer` can do both the making longer and the separating in one shot. something that `gather` couldn't do:
+Extra: my reading of one of the vignettes (the one called `pivot`) for `tidyr` suggests that `pivot_longer` can do both the making longer and the separating in one shot, something that `gather` couldn't do:

 ```r